linode/docs/docs/products/platform/accounts/guides/third-party-authentication/index.md

     ![Click your username and select Login & Authentication](profile-link.png "Click your username and select Login & Authentication")

 1. Within the **Login Method** section, select the *Login Provider* you'd like to use for authentication.
-You can chose to use your own Linode credentials or chose from several Third-Party Authentication (TPA) providers, such as Google and GitHub.
+You can chose to use your own Cloud Manager credentials or chose from several Third-Party Authentication (TPA) providers, such as Google and GitHub.
 Only one login provider can be active at a time.
 Once selected, you will be asked to confirm that you'd like to enable TPA with this provider.

     ![Select the Login Method](tpa-options.png "Select the Login Method")